Pet AnimalsCat Breeds

 The Havana Brown’s short, sleek coat demands minimal grooming.
 A gentle once-a-week brushing with a soft slicker or rubber curry brush effectively removes any ingrown hairs.
 For an added brilliant shine, polish the coat with a chamois cloth post-brushing.
 Regularly trim your Havana Brown’s nails and conduct a weekly check inside the ears.

 If any dirt is observed in the ears, use a pet ear cleanser with a cotton ball (avoid inserting items like cotton swabs into a cat’s ear).
-Should the ears appear red, swollen, excessively dirty, or if you notice your Havana Brown shaking its head or scratching its ears frequently, consult with your veterinarian promptly.
+Should the ears appear red, swollen, or excessively dirty, or if you notice your Havana Brown shaking its head or scratching its ears frequently, consult with your veterinarian promptly.

 Given their innate activity and curiosity, Havana Browns readily engage in daily exercise through indoor enrichment and play.
 Introduce toys multiple times a day to involve your cat in play, considering that many Havana Browns enjoy interactive play with small dog-like toys.
 Enhance their environment with climbing opportunities, such as cat trees, shelves, or kitty condos.